Cray-HPE/docs-csm/install/prepare_compute_nodes.md

       Make sure the MAC address shown for that port matches the ILOMAC address noted in step 2.3 from the **Information** section of the WebUI

-      **Note:** If the MAC is not correct, double check the server cabling and SHCD for the correct port then start this section over. **Do not** move on until the ILOMAC address has been found on the switch at the expected port.
+      **NOTE:** If the MAC is not correct, double check the server cabling and SHCD for the correct port then start this section over. **Do not** move on until the ILOMAC address has been found on the switch at the expected port.